Frequently Asked Questions

 No. We give all new participants the opportunity to try out a class for a one off rate but after this all our classes are either part of a course or payable via a class pass or monthly membership fee.
-The only exception to this is our post natal course because it’s run in partnership with Brambles Children’s Centre and therefore operates slightly differently.

 If you are looking for something you can do sporadically if you can’t make a regular class commitment, Karen has an online Pilates programme available to buy for just £19 which gives you access to a private group and nearly two hours of 10-15 minute Pilates programmes you can download to your phone or iPad.

 Why don’t you do drop in classes?

 Progression is fundamental to what we do at Fit School.
 Having worked in gyms, where we did teach drop in classes, it was very difficult for existing or new participants to progress.
 It’s hard to plan or program when you don’t know who is coming.

 We are also proud of our Fit School Community.
 We know each of our members and class participants.
 They are individuals who have specific needs and goals.
 We care about our members.

 Paying for a group of classes in advance means: